DZW314/test-for-filelist/record.md

 ## Learn XML
 ### XML syntax
 The syntax rules for XML is very simple and logical.
-Learn and use them are very easy.<br>
+Learning and using them are very easy.<br>
 * XML must include a root element, it is the parent of all other elements.
 * Define <?xml version="1.0" encoding="utf-8"?>
 * XML elements must have a closing tag.